tejaswinib025/Diabetes_Prediction/README.md

 # Diabetes_Prediction

 📘 Problem Statement
-> Can we predict the likelihood of diabetes in individuals using clinical and biometric attributes, and identify which features contribute most to the prediction?
+Predicting the likelihood of diabetes in individuals using clinical and biometric attributes, and identifying which features contribute most to the prediction?

 🧠 Skills Applied
 Data Cleaning & Imputation